Living in France?

 Most residents of France speak or understand some English, Spanish, or German.
-In an international business environment, English language skills are probably sufficient to get by.
+In an international business environment, English language skills are probably sufficient to get by, although this depends on the workplace and you should check in advance what level of language skills your employers are expecting.
+Regardless, if you want to make the most of your expat experience, you should try to acquire at least a basic command of French.

 While French is the only official language, expats living in France’s border regions will find that different dialects and languages are spoken by the local population in the provinces.
 Alsatian, Basque, Breton, Flemish, Catalan, Corsican, and Occitan are important to many people, as local traditions are a big part of life in France.

 People are expected to show polite behavior in public.
 Loud sneezing, combing your hair, and similar “private” displays are frowned upon.
-Casual conversations among business contacts living in France are more likely to be about controversial topics than about private ones, unless you know someone well.
+Casual conversations among business contacts living in France are more likely to be about general topics than about private ones, unless you know someone well.

-By the way, expats in France consider it impolite to keep their hands in their pockets while talking to someone.
+By the way, it is considered impolite to keep your hands in your pockets while talking to someone in France.
 Similarly, hands should not be kept below the table during a formal dinner with casual acquaintances or business contacts.

 When invited for dinner in a private home of someone living in France, don´t bring wine, as choosing the right wine is considered the responsibility of the host.
 A small present, however, will be appreciated.

 The appropriate formal greeting among people living in France is a light handshake, with women offering their hand first.
 Among men, the person superior in rank usually takes the initiative.
 Seniors should be addressed first, and you often stand when greeting someone.

 Implied kisses on the cheek, though considered very French, are mostly used among friends and younger people.
 Expats from an Anglo-Saxon background should note that the common form of addressing business contacts is with their correct title and surname rather than their first name.